 Filter coffee machines are a great investment if you want the lighter, fruitier taste of a pour-over coffee, but with some level of automation.
 These appliances tend to be more affordable than bean-to-cup, pod, and espresso machines (ideal for milky lattes and cappuccinos), and they're steadily becoming more popular, too.
 In fact, they made up just under a quarter of the 1.76 million coffee machines sold in the UK in 2023.

-We tested a range of filter coffee machines across a variety of price points, and scored them against strict criteria like design, ease of use, and the quality of the coffee.
-Read on to discover our top recommendations.
+Our team of experts tested a range of filter coffee machines across a variety of price points, and scored them against strict criteria like design, ease of use, and the quality of the coffee.
+Read on to discover our top recommendations, and for more inspiration, check out our guide to selecting the best coffee machine for your budget.

 Best filter coffee machines at a glance